Expert Reaction

 "This COP on the edge of the Amazon showed that international climate cooperation lives on, even without the US.
 It dealt with all the hard, real-world challenges of implementation - fossil fuels, finance, just transition and trade - and on some took only small steps, not aligned with the urgency the science and humanity needs.
 But in a rapidly warming world, every issue is a climate issue and in dealing with them collectively COP30 saw that the world mostly remains in the same tent, even one that is flooded, fire-affected, hot and chaotic."

-Siobhan McDonnell is Associate Professor at the Crawford School of Public Policy at the Australian National University (ANU).
+Siobhan McDonnell is Associate Professor from the Crawford School of Public Policy at the Australian National University (ANU).
 She is also a lead climate negotiator and advisor for Vanuatu.

 "There is room for improvement and much more urgent action needed to keep 1.5 within reach.